Albanian Tourism – Tips for Your Visit

 Albania offers wide opportunities for tourists to have fun and enjoy their vacations.
-Only a few of them are listed below but the most important and valuable advice we may give, is to visit Albania in every season of the year… it has so much to offer!
+Only a few of them are listed below but the most important and valuable advice we may give is to visit Albania in every season of the year… it has so much to offer!

 A short distance inland from Saranda is Gjirokastra, one of the most distinctive historic towns in the Balkans.
 Spread out over several ridges overlooking the Drinos River, and dominated by an imposing castle, is a collection of houses that at first appears typical of Balkan domestic architecture, but on close inspection reveals many unique touches.
 Seen from the citadel, the grey slate rooftops below seem almost like an organic feature of the countryside.
+Gjirokastra is a UNESCO World Heritage Site and hundreds of thousands of tourists visit the historic center, the bazaar and the castle of Gjirokastra.
+It’s a place to be explored.

 Further inland, and within a few hours of the capital Tirana, is Berati, another well-preserved Ottoman town spreading over several hills and overlooked by a citadel.
 Berati has an appealing lived-in feel; even the upper town, within the walls of the citadel, is still inhabited.
 This gives the place a feeling of continuity, rather than the museum-life feeling that pervades some other Ottoman towns in the Balkans.
 The upper town has always had a strong Christian presence and there are a number of impressive churches.
 One of them holds a collection of icons by the 16th-century painter Onufri.
-The town blends into the fertile surrounding valleys, and even in the centre many streets have a canopy of vines, heavy with delicious-looking grapes in August.
+The town blends into the fertile surrounding valleys, and even in the center, many streets have a canopy of vines, heavy with delicious-looking grapes in August.

 Tirana is a mostly modern city that lacks the historical or architectural appeal of Berati or Gjirokastra.
 Although it doesn’t have many “must-see” attractions, you will found it a charming city with a distinctive character of its own.
-If you are travelling around Albania it’s well worth a stop for some cafe life and people-watching.
+If you are traveling around Albania it’s well worth a stop for some cafe life and people-watching.

 Albania does have a train system, but it is slow, covers a limited number of places.
-Most people get around the country using buses or minibuses known as furgons.
+Most people get around the country using buses or minibuses known as furgons (van).
 It all works quite well and getting around by public transport is not a major problem.
 Buses often have fixed timetables.
 Bus and furgon activity starts very early in the morning and can finish quite early in the afternoon on many routes.

 As an alternative to public transport, hiring a taxi for a day or half day can be quite reasonable, especially if there are a few of you.

-There are good bus connections to Thessaloniki, Athens, and other places in Greece – these are widely advertised in Tirana and other Albanian cities.
+There are good bus connections to Thessaloniki, Athens, and other cities in Greece – these are widely advertised in Tirana and other Albanian cities.
 Regular buses from Tirana also run to Kosovo and Macedonia.
 It is quite easy to get to Montenegro from the northern city of Shkodra.
 There is a useful short ferry connection between Saranda and the Greek island of Corfu, as well as longer ferry trips from Durrësi and Vlora to Italy.

 Albania’s currency unit is the Lek.
 The way Albanians describe amounts of money takes a little getting used to.
 A shopkeeper telling you that your bill is 600 lek, for example, might say “six hundred” (or the Albanian equivalent, naturally).
 But he is more likely to say “six thousand”, meaning 6000 old lek – even though the old lek was abolished decades ago, quite possibly before the shopkeeper was born.
 Or he may just say “six”.
-This can be a confusing until you get a feel for how much things cost – especially as prices are often not written down anywhere.
+This can be confusing until you get a feel for how much things cost – especially as prices are often not written down anywhere.

 Like most European languages Albanian belongs to the Indo-European language family, but in a separate branch from any other language.
 You may notice variations in the spelling of some place names, e.g. Tirana/Tiranë, Berati/Berat.
 This is because the form used in Albanian depends on the grammatical context.
 Italian and English are popular second languages and speaking them will certainly smooth your way; Greek could also be useful in some parts of the country.